Courses

 The focus is on how people behave in sport and exercise settings: motivation, anger, fear, and how such emotions affect performance; how emotions can be moderated and how behaviors can be made more effective are covered.

 SM 409.
-Leadership in Sports Organizations.
+Strategic Leadership and Management in Sport Organizations.
 3 Hours.

 SM 441.
 Outdoor Recreation Programming.
 3 Hours.